Undergraduate Diversity Program Student Travel Awards

-- Member of an ethnic/racial group under-represented in the sciences (for example, African American, Hispanic/Latino, Native American including Alaskan or Pacific Islander)
+- Member of an ethnic/racial group under-represented in the sciences (for example, African American/Black, Hispanic/Latinx, Native American including Alaskan or Pacific Islander)

 - First generation college student

-- You have received a Pell grant as part of a financial aid package
+- Have received a Pell grant as part of a financial aid package

-- Attend an undergraduate institution that does not confer graduate degrees in biomedical disciplines; students at graduate degree granting institutions are eligible if they meet one of the other Group B criteria.
+- Attend an undergraduate institution that does not confer graduate degrees in biomedical disciplines; students at graduate degree granting institutions are eligible if they meet any of the other Group B criteria

 - Member of an underserved population (for example, comes from 1) a social, cultural, or educational environment that has demonstrably and directly inhibited the individual from obtaining the knowledge and abilities necessary to develop or participate in a research career and/or 2) a family with an annual income below established low-income thresholds for the locale in which the family/applicant resides)

-- The student will verify that his or her sections of the application are complete, including your signature.
+- The student will verify that his or her sections of the application are complete, including the signature.
 Failure to do so could disqualify your application from consideration.
-Name this file [your last name]_UDP_app.pdf.
+Name this file [applicant last name]_UDP_app.pdf.

-- Add to that file a copy of your transcript(s) from all undergraduate institutions attended, including course enrollment for the current semester.
+- The student adds to that file a copy of transcript(s) from all undergraduate institutions attended, including course enrollment for the current semester.
 A sealed official copy is not required.

 - At least two weeks in advance of the October 18 deadline, the applicant will email the file containing the application and transcripts to his or her advisor, requesting that the advisor provide the recommendation for the application.

-- The advisor will add his or her recommendation letter to your information, and assemble the application packet for your institution.
+- The advisor will add the recommendation letter to the application and assemble the application packet for that institution.